cirruselli/MS4-Django-Ellis/README.md

     The Roboto font is the main font used, since it gives a clean look to the website.

     - **Imagery**
-    The pictures shows horse related products to buy.
+    The pictures shows clothes and horse related products to buy.

     - **Interactivity**
     Shoppers can register and login to their own profile.
 Order history is displayed on the "My Profile" page.